 - Indian Rocks Beach and Indian Shores (right next to each other)

 Florida may be located in the south, but it isn’t considered southern, at least not by southerners.
 Still, Amelia Island, a barrier island with 13 miles of beach, is known for its southern hospitality.
 With a small-town feel mixed with southern charm, Amelia Island offers an unforgettable family vacation.
 Get up early to walk the beach in search of shark’s teeth, then eat your fill of local shrimp for lunch before taking the ferry over St. Johns River.

 St. Augustine Beach

 One of our family’s favorite places and beaches in all of Florida is St. Augustine Beach.
-It is a perfect blend of a Florida beach experience, coupled with the history and culture so unique to this very special place.
+It is a perfect blend of a Florida beach experience along with the history and culture so unique to this very special place.

 St. Augustine offers 42 beaches to explore.
 On top of being beautiful, they are the site where Spanish explorers first set foot hundreds of years ago.
 If your kids love exploring as much as mine do, they will love this location.

-The beaches are miles of immaculate coast and watched by lifeguards which made it a perfect day of swimming and playing for my kids.
-Of course, typical beach activities, like sandcastle building, wave body surfing, and snorkeling were my kids’ enjoyment.
+The miles of beaches and immaculate coastline watched over by lifeguards made it a perfect day of swimming and playing for my kids.
+Of course, typical beach activities like sandcastle building, wave body surfing and snorkeling were my kids favorite activities.

 Beyond the beach is the cultural experience and historical significance of St. Augustine.
-This is important for our family, as sharing other cultures with our children is very important to us.
-My kids loved visiting the Colonial Quarter ,stepping back in time and learning about history.
-From visiting the Fountain of Youth to seeing the world’s oldest schoolhouse, enjoying a kids’ pirate walking tour, my kids loved the cultural and historical experience of this unique city.
+This is important for our family, as we make it a point to share other cultures with our children.
+My kids loved visiting the Colonial Quarter, stepping back in time and learning about history.
+From visiting the Fountain of Youth and the world’s oldest schoolhouse to enjoying a pirate walking tour, my kids loved the cultural and historical experience of this unique city.

 Central East Florida Beaches (Atlantic Ocean Side)